ChuliangYang/ShareAndSeek/README.md

 # Share and seek

-This is a service sharing and seeking app.For example,if you find a nice restaurant and want to share it with others,you can upload it as a service,then other people will see it.You can also leave your rating ,comments and photos here as a feedback.And if you want to seek a good place like bars or café，you can find them here.You can sort the results by your preference and make a wise decision.
+This app can help you find you need,if you find a nice restaurant and want to share it with others,you can upload it as a service,then other people will see it.You can also leave your rating ,comments and photos here as a feedback.And if you want to seek a good place like bars or café，you can find them here.You can sort the results by your preference and make a wise decision.